poschuler/poschuler/README.md

 Software Developer | Software Engineer
 --------------------------------------

 10+ years of experience in the Software Industry, working as Tech-Leader, Team-Leader, Software Architect and Web/Desktop/Back-End Developer, working most of the time in Banking Solutions for the main banks in Perú.
-Passionate and interested about working in Back-End development projects.

 * 🌍  I'm based in Lima, Peru
 * ✉️  You can contact me at [poschuler@gmail.com](mailto:poschuler@gmail.com)